Signatures of alternating group actions with non-zero quotient genus: Proof Outline and Core Results

 \subsection{Core Results}

-Since our proofs use several results from other papers to verify transitivity and primitivity of the groups we generate, we include the statement of these theorems here, and provide proofs for several other results we will need later.
-We begin with the results we use to create the commutator of $a$ and $b$.
+Since our proofs use several theorems from other papers to verify transitivity and primitivity of the groups we generate, we include the statement of these theorems here, and provide proofs for several other facts we will need later.
+We begin with the theorems we use to create the commutator of $a$ and $b$.

 \begin{thm}[Bertram, Theorem 2, \cite{Bertram}] Given an element $c \in A_n$ and $\ell>0$ an integer satisfying Then there exist two $\ell$-cycles whose product is $c$. \end{thm}